Sink Architecture in PKS

 Page last updated:

-This topic describes how sinks are implemented in Pivotal Container Service (PKS) deployments.
+This topic describes how sinks are implemented in Pivotal Container Service (PKS) workloads.

 The following diagram details sink architecture in PKS.